 • art forgery motives and methods

-The culmination of the ten week academic program is the completion of a final thesis, submitted by each student in late autumn after successful completion of the onsite courses associated with the program.
+The culmination of the ten course academic program is the completion of a final thesis, submitted by each student in late autumn after successful completion of the onsite courses associated with the program.
 The completion of this written body of work serves as the capstone to the postgraduate certificate program and demonstrates the student’s ability to conduct independent scholarly research, data collection and analysis and to make a significant contribution to the research literature in the field of art crime.

 Integral to the thesis process is the opportunity for students to work with the program’s academic director and assigned thesis advisors who help shape the student’s thesis and oversees the project from it from inception through final submission.
 This thesis advisory team also guarantees that the student’s work meets ARCA’s standards for submission.